Research and Clinical Programs

 There are more than 40 new drugs for hepatitis B cure and NASH separately undergoing testing in the United States, and we are participating in clinical trials at Mount Sinai for many of them.

 As a leader in clinical research, we provide you, as our patient, the option to enroll in cutting-edge research of new drugs before they are on the market.
 Mount Sinai offers you access to clinical trials of new oral medications without the side effects often associated with older drugs.

+We are conducting clinical trials for preventing scarring of the liver (fibrosis) and treatments for fatty liver disease / NASH and primary biliary cirrhosis.
 These trials are ongoing and are in various stages of leading to new and better techniques for providing outstanding liver disease services.